mglantz/advanced-networking-workshop/labs/lab-1/README.md

 1.1.6: Using templates
 ```
 ## 1.1: Different Ansible approaches to automating network devices
-Ansible is versatile, meaning you can approach automating your network in many different ways, with that said, there are some fundamental likeness which you will find, also across different network vendors which we will deal with in this part of the workshop.
+Ansible is versatile, meaning you can approach automating your network in many different ways.
+With that said there are some fundamental likeness  across different network vendors which we will deal with in this part of the workshop.
 Except for there being some general approaches which applies to your actual automation of network devices, the development approach is very much similiar, no matter what thing you use Ansible to automate.

 :thumbsup: With that said, we would like to remind you of Ansible's three guiding development principles:
 * Complexity kills productivity (keep it simple, it makes it robust, scalable and easy to maintain)